DallanQ/race_for_the_galaxy/Manual.md

 #### Draw After (page 9)

-> A circle with a black and red border and a white center and a hand holding a card with 1 inside
+> A circle with a black and red border and a white center and a hand holding a card with 1 inside.

 Draw 1 card after placing a world (a circle with a black border and white center and a circle wit a red border and a white center).